 - Banka BioLoo: Based in India, Banka BioLoo is a woman-led business organization tackling the issue of open defecation by promoting and developing eco-friendly products and services for the human waste management system.
 About 58% of open defecation in the world occurs in India, and only about 21% of waste water is safely treated there.
 Banka BioLoo has created the Bio Digester Tank System (BDTS) technology which disposes of human waste in an environmentally-friendly way.
 Not only does the technology produce biogas that can be used for cooking, heating and lighting it also generates water that is safe for garden use.
 Banka BioLoo has already rolled out over 6 000 BioLoos in 20 states in India including in schools where BioLoos are helping keep girls in school.
 By working with the Indian government’s “Clean India Mission”, Banka BioLoo aims to help end open-defecation in India by 2019.

 - Discovery: Discovery, a South African health insurance group, is helping to meet Sustainable Development Goal 3.6 by ensuring road safety for school children.
-Recognizing the frightfully high rate of rate of traffic accidents in South Africa, the company initiated the Safe Travel to School Program to create a safer environment for children commuting to school on public transport.
-Discovery designed a holistic intervention targeting public bus drivers that includes road safety awareness training, health checks, eye screenings with spectacles provided where needed, defensive driving for drivers and installation of the DQ Track system, a device that provides drivers with feedback on their driving to help them know what areas to improve, Thanks to the roll out of this program drivers have improved their safety records, thus contributing to a reduction in road accidents and greater safety for school children.
+Recognizing the frightfully high rate of traffic accidents in South Africa, the company initiated the Safe Travel to School Program to create a safer environment for children commuting to school on public transport.
+Discovery designed a holistic intervention targeting public bus drivers that includes road safety awareness training, health checks, eye screenings with spectacles provided where needed, defensive driving for drivers and installation of the DQ Track system, a device that provides drivers with feedback on their driving to help them know what areas to improve.
+You can learn more about defensive driving online.
+There are a wide variety of different types of defensive driving courses out there to help drivers to stay safe on the roads.
+Thanks to the roll-out of this program, drivers have improved their safety records, thus contributing to a reduction in road accidents and greater safety for school children.
 Although the program is only being implemented in Western Cape province for now, Discovery plans to extend it to other areas of the country.

 - John Snow, Inc (JSI): John Snow, Inc., and the nonprofit JSI Research & Training Institute, Inc., are public health management consulting and research organizations dedicated to improving the health of individuals and communities in the US and around the globe.
 JSI supports development agencies such as USAID and works with country governments, local NGOs and private sector companies to strengthen local health systems, improve supply chains for medical commodities and enhance local health workforce capacity.
 In 2016, JSI implemented reproductive, maternal, newborn, child and adolescent health interventions in over 40 countries, strengthening health information systems, supporting nutrition interventions, training 108,735 individuals, health workers, and community volunteers, building stronger routine immunization systems and developing stronger supply chains.